Taxonomy of periodic orbits and gravitational waves in a non-rotating Destounis-Suvorov-Kokkotas black hole spacetime: Gravitational Radiation from periodic orbits

 Combining all equations above, the polarizations can be expressed as follows:

 In order to show the influence of the deformation parameter on the gravitational waveforms of different periodic orbits, we consider a small compact object with mass $m=10M_{\odot}$ around a supermassive black hole with mass $M=10^{6}M_{\odot}$ at the luminosity distance $D_{\text{L}}=1\text{Gpc}$.
 Take a simple case, the inclination angle $\iota$ is set as $\pi/2$ and the longitude of perihelion is fixed at 0.
-Moreover, the polarization angle is also set as 0 for simplicity\cite{Babak:2006uv}.
-To show contrast, we fix the energy at $E=\sqrt{0.9755751102284231}$ and change the deviation parameter $\alpha$.
+Moreover, the polarization angle is also set as 0 for simplicity\citep{Babak:2006uv}.
+To show contrast, we fix the energy $E$ at $\sqrt{0.9755751102284231}$, change the deviation parameter $\alpha$, and also use method of bisection to get $L_{z}$.
 When $\alpha$ is large enough, the perihelion is too small, as shown in Fig.\ref{f6}.
 So numerical kludge model will not work.
 And then the waveforms are represented by two polarization components $h_{+}$ and $h_{\times}$ to show their characteristics in Fig.\ref{f7}.
 We list three parameter conditions and their waveform contrast here.

 In Figs \ref{f6} and \ref{f7}, a typical kind of periodic orbits is plotted with the triplet $(1,2,0)$ and their $h_{+}$ and $h_{\times}$ modes with different deformation parameters.
 It shows that a clear relationship exists between gravitational waveforms and orbit.
 The giant leaf results in very long smooth phases.
 And there are rapid oscillations which align with the zoom and whirl behaviors.
 Moreover, it is clear that in comparison with the Schwarzschild case the parameter influences the phase of the waveforms mainly and the waveform amplitudes in a slight way when parameter increases.
-To clearly quantitatively illustrate the differences in gravitational waveforms with different parameters, a useful characteristic is the mismatch between two waveforms\cite{Allen:2019vcl, Qiao:2024gfb, Lai:2025zfm}.
-The specific calculation formula is given as\cite{Pompili:2025rhz}:
+To clearly quantitatively illustrate the differences in gravitational waveforms with different parameters, a useful characteristic is the mismatch between two waveforms\citep{Allen:2019vcl, Qiao:2024gfb, Lai:2025zfm}.
+The specific calculation formula is given as\citep{Pompili:2025rhz}:

 While $h$ is defined as $h=h_{+}-ih_{\times}$.
 To conduct a preliminary analysis of the differences, we calculated the mismatch according to the Schwarzschild condition with $\alpha$ from 0 to 0.38 and concluded the trend below in Fig.\ref{f8}.
 To show this trend more comprehensively, we display mismatch of three different periodic orbits, with the triplet $(1,2,0)$, $(2,1,1)$ and $(3,1,1)$, respectively.
 We display the smooth curve with the marked original data points in the figure.: